 The paintings depict the urbane “modern girl,” who captured the public imagination in 1920s Japan.
 They show an independent lifestyle and challenge the traditional ideal of the “good wife, wise mother.”
 The paintings show mothers and daughters in scenes from everyday life alongside images of the “modern girl.”

 The Moga exhibit is enhanced by a beautifully designed and printed 60-page catalog, which contains the exhibit images and several essays, including one by the consulting curator Minori Egashori on how to view Japanese artwork.
-The catalog is $10 and can be purchased at the gallery.
+The catalog is $10 and can be purchased at the gallery or online.

 Chicago extra.
 Chicago’s oldest house, the 1836 Henry B. Clarke House on the near south side, is an example of timber framing (using wood joinery rather than the metal fasteners used in the more common stick framing—as carpenters would call it—shown in the exhibit).
 The house, part of the Prairie Avenue Historic District, is a museum house and open for tours.
 If you visit, you can see the original construction system through an open panel on the wall of an upstairs bedroom.
 Guided tours are at 1pm Wednesday and Saturday.
 Admission is free; only eight visitors can tour at a time.